schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 Often work is too swamped to "waste" time learning the basics.
 However, much like luck is "good" if you work in a way to have enough space/flex and can respond to events, and "bad" if there's no room to breath.
-Taking time to step back and practice things slowly, deliberately, and consiouslly enables moving much more quickly in the code base.
+Taking time to step back and practice things slowly, deliberately, and continually enables moving much more quickly in the code base.
 Trying to move quickly in a code base without this practice might work, but I think it'll overall be slower.